RolandWisniewski/-Integration/README.md

 This method is relatively fast and the result is sufficiently accurate.

-However, we will create our own functions and calculate integrals using the `square method` and the `trapezoidal method`, and we will also compare the accuracies and times of these methods.
+However, we will create our own functions and calculate integrals using the `Square Method` and the `Trapezoidal Method`, and we will also compare the accuracies and times of these methods.

 # Square Method

-The square method works by approximating the area under the graph of the function as rectangles and calculating their area.
+The Square Method works by approximating the area under the graph of the function as rectangles and calculating their area.

 The following functions creates the coordinates of these rectangles: